Clara Thompson

-Clara Mabel Thompson, M.D.
-(October 3, 1893 in Providence, Rhode Island – December 20, 1958 in New York City) was a prominent psychiatrist and psychoanalyst and co-founder of the William Alanson White Institute.
+Clara Mabel Thompson (October 3, 1893 in Providence, Rhode Island – December 20, 1958 in New York City) was a prominent psychiatrist and psychoanalyst and co-founder of the William Alanson White Institute.
 She published articles and books about psychoanalysis as a whole and specifically about the psychology of women.

 Education

-Thompson graduated from the Women's College (Pembroke College) at Brown University.
+Thompson graduated from the Women's College (Pembroke College in Brown University).
 In 1916, she went on to earn her Doctor of Medicine at Johns Hopkins University, initially interested in becoming a medical missionary before pursuing a career in psychoanalysis.
 She interned at the New York Infirmary for Women and Children, and she completed her residency in psychiatry at The Henry Phipps Psychiatric Clinic at the Johns Hopkins Hospital in 1925.

 Career

 Thompson established a private practice and taught at Vassar College and the New York Psychoanalytic Institute.
 She studied with Sándor Ferenczi, a pupil and colleague of Freud, in Budapest.
 She co-founded the American Association for the Advancement of Psychoanalysis and was elected its first vice president.
 She published over 50 papers, articles, and reviews over the course of her career, as well as three books, including Psychoanalysis: Evolution and Development (1950).

 In 1943, Thompson founded the William Alanson White Psychiatric Foundation in New York together with Erich Fromm, Harry Stack Sullivan, Frieda Fromm-Reichmann, David Rioch and Janet Rioch.
 She served as its executive director for many years and worked there until her death in 1958.